 January 1, 2008 - July 1, 2011

-This study consists of 25,000 10 - 40 year old persons randomly selected from an urban population where 5000 persons with two or more risk factors will be identified by a simple questionnaire.
-They will receive biochemical and physical assessments and divided into a low intensity and high intensity life style modification and followed up for 3 years.
-They will receive the same screening for detection of end points.
-Expected outcome: Identify risk factors; Ascertain rate of incidence; Compare significance of new end points; Develop risk scores; Development of a low cost Primary Prevention strategy.
+This study consisted of 25,000 10 - 40 year old persons randomly selected from an urban population where 5000 persons with two or more risk factors will be identified by a simple questionnaire.
+They received biochemical and physical assessments and divided into a low intensity and high intensity life style modification and followed up for 3 years.
+They received the same screening for detection of end points.
+Outcomes: Identify risk factors; Ascertain rate of incidence; Compare significance of new end points; Develop risk scores; Development of a low cost Primary Prevention strategy.

 Results to date (November 2012):